runmad/RMSwipeTableViewCell/README.md

 ##Version History

+###0.5
+* Made a few improvements to the backView and some logic
+* Added another demo to show off tweaking of appearance to match iOS 7 behaviour and UI

 ###0.4
 * Added `panElasticityStartingPoint` to allow for finer control of when elasticity (if enabled) goes into effect
 * Added .gif for the README to show off the class better on Github